Election Administration: Risks in Elections

 - Misprints on ballot papers or notifications which weren't received

 - The election results are incorrect

-Be imaginative when considering risks as this will stimulate new ideas and assist you in preparing for any circumstance which may have been previously overlooked.Request a quote >
+Be imaginative when considering risks as this will stimulate new ideas and assist you in preparing for any circumstance which may have been previously overlooked.Start now >

 Identify the weak spots in the election

 Once you have identified and summarized all possible risks, discuss them and determine what could be done in each situation.